Workflows & Recipes

 Step 2: Build the pre-trade check

 The pre-trade check answers all four questions in parallel.
-Failing any one of them short-circuits the trade.
+Failing any one of them blocks handoff to the trading system.

 javascript